jakeyjakeyjakey/04-2D-Platformer/README.md

 https://www.youtube.com/watch?v=mBNa8LcAsns

 ## Future Development
-Add more levels.
-As the player progresses, the platforms move faster so the player has less time to react.
+In the future I want to add more levels.
+I want to have it so as the player progresses, the platforms move faster so the player has less time to react.
+I also want to make it juicier, adding sound effects, music and just overall polish.
 ## Created by
 Jacob Wiese